Skip to main content

 #

-As a traditional comida típica, Pajagua Mascada has its main season in June, when San Juan Ára is celebrated in many places.
-At local festivals and food stands, the patties are often offered together with Mbejú, Pastel Mandi’o and Sopa Paraguaya as classic street food.
+As a traditional comida típica, Pajagua Mascada is especially popular in June, when San Juan Ára is celebrated in many places.
+At festivals and food stands, the patties are often sold alongside Mbejú, Pastel Mandi’o, and Sopa Paraguaya.

 #